ciraganenicole/To-do-list-review/README.md

 To get a local copy up and run:

+- First open the terminal and cd into the folder in which you want to put the project
-- git clone git@github.com:ciraganenicole/To-do-list.git   in your terminal
+- Then run git clone git@github.com:ciraganenicole/To-do-list.git
+- After run code To-do-list to open it with VS Code
+- Then click to Go to live to view it in the browser

 ### Prerequisites